MicrosoftDocs/edge-developer/microsoft-edge/webdriver-commands/dialogs.md

 ---
-description: This article contains information about the commands that interact with alert dialogs.
+description: Learn useful information about the commands that interact with alert dialogs for the WebDriver API.
-title: Dialogs
+title: Webdriver commands: Dialogs - Microsoft Edge Development
 author: erikadoyle
 ---